Can You Drill into Pavers? A Step-by-Step Guide

 Choose the Right Hammer Drill

-- Ensure you use a hammer drill, which combines rotary drilling with a pulsating hammering action, making it perfect for drilling into hard materials like pavers.
+• Use a hammer drill that combines rotary motion with a hammering action.
+This makes it perfect for getting through tough materials like pavers.

-- Consider the size and power of the drill based on the scope of your project and the type of paver bricks you’re working with.
+• Check the size and power of the drill based on your project and the type of paver bricks you’re using.

 Select the Correct Masonry Drill Bit

-- Choose a masonry drill bit that matches the diameter of the hole you need to drill.
-These bits are specially designed to cut through concrete and paver materials.
+• Pick a masonry drill bit that matches the size of the hole you want to make.
+These bits are designed to cut through concrete and paver materials easily.

 Preparing for Drilling